 You can also share the data with friends and fellow industry players that could use it right now.
 Send me their email address to email@example.com I’ll get their name on the list.
 Or they can subscribe directly at index.profitwell.com.

 Just do the damn thing

 This year, video content is more important than ever to consumers.
 This is according to an article released by HubSpot with research showing how video consumption habits are changing.

 What this means for you: marketers and companies need to be leveraging video in their marketing strategy.
 Content and videos will continue to evolve.

 One of the most valuable takeaways from this research is the point that consumers don’t care if your video looks like it has a big budget.
 There’s a common misconception that marketing videos need to include big names and shot in a high-priced studio.
-But—low-budget videos can still be effective as long as viewers feel entertained or learn something new.
+But—low-budget videos can still be effective with the use of voiceover tools that allow you to keep viewers entertained and learning something new.

 My advice here, don’t let budgeting hold you back—just do the damn thing.
 Creating videos will boost your level of brand awareness—giving your company more exposure.
 And, when making content, remember it’s all about repetition, the more you make it, the better you’ll get at it.

 To read more of HubSpot's research on video marketing → click here

 A culture for the generations